Request Demo

 The sad truth is that most new products and new ideas end up in failure.
 There is an estimate of new product failures – they range from 33% to 90% based on the kind of industry.

 Companies consistently strive hard to improve the success rate of their new products or new ideas.
-One of the most important ways is to conduct a sound and thoughtful consumer behavior study.
+One of the most important ways is to conduct a sound and thoughtful consumer behavior analysis.

 With the help of consumer behavior analysis, Nike realized that most of its target audience is not professional athletes, but many of them were striving to be more like them.
 So at the 2012 Olympics in London, Nike introduced a campaign to encourage athletics called ‘Find Your Greatness'.
 It aimed to promote the aspirations of being an athlete, not just with high-performing athletes, but wanted to include all people regardless of their physical capability.